BleuLlama/Scrollytroller/README.md

 to switch to Joystick mode.
 The green LED will be lit.

 The current joystick configuration is:

 - D-Pad generates output on axis 0 (x) and axis 1 (y)
+ - Range sent is from -1 to +1, with 0 being the "middle"
 - A,B,D,E buttons will generate presses on buttons 0,1,2,3 respectively
+ - These send 0 when idle, 1, when pressed
-- Crank will output on axis 2, and the range of the axis corresponds to one full revolution of the crank
+- Crank will output on axis 2, and the range of the axis corresponds to one full revolution of the crank.
+ - This sends a value from 0..360, and loops around when a full revolution occurs in either direction

+Note: The code defines the full revolution based on a couple factors that are specific to the rotary encoder that I'm using.
+Mine has 20 detents per full revolution, and each detent sends a cycle of all 4 gray-code encoder phases.

+# Arduino Code

 The code is written with the Arduino tools, and requires the Encoder library from PJRC, and the joystick library from Matthew Heironimus.
 The urls for these libraries can be found in the source